PaperID1776/NAVIndoor/README.md

 ## Real world deployment

 We show in our submission that the model's outputs correlates well with real world characteristics.
-Due to the lack of benchmarks for visually impaired navigation, we focus on images.
-Below is a real life video sample with $V_{\theta}$ plot (left), frame (center) and segmented map (right).
-The semantic segmentation map arrow length is related to $V_{\theta}$ and its color is a treshold on it.
+Due to the lack of benchmarks for visually impaired navigation, we focus on images there ; here is presented the $V_{\theta}$ feature learnes in NavIndoor in a real video.
+The image displays $V_{\theta}$ plot (left), current RGB frame (center) and its associated segmented map (right).
+The arrow length is related to $V_{\theta}$ and its color is a simple treshold on it, aiming to reproduce a potential signal to be delivered to a sensory substitution system.

 <div align="center">
   <img src="https://github.com/PaperID1776/NAVIndoor/blob/main/images/output.gif" alt="Real world deployment">